Research papers on arboriculture and forestry

 Massachusetts state agency

-Urban Forest Connections Webinar series - monthly webinars on 2nd Tuesdays, presented by the Forest Service’s National Urban Forest Technology & Science Delivery Team
+Urban Forest Connections Webinar series - monthly webinars presented by the Forest Service’s National Urban Forest Technology & Science Delivery Team

-Planning the Urban Forest (2009), part of the American Planning Association series, Planning Advisory Service Reports.
-We have access to the full text in the ABI Inform database.
-Each chapter is a separate record: Here is a link to the Table of Contents.
-To find this in ABI Inform, search by series title (Planning Advisory Service Report) and find by report number.
+Planning the Urban Forest (2009), in the American Planning Association series, Planning Advisory Service Reports.
+Full text access in the ABI Inform database.
+Each chapter is a separate record: Link to the Table of Contents.

 Urban Forest Data from the U.S. Forest Service, by state, city (short list), or region.
 Includes statistics and GIS files.